Skip to content

 Invert/InversionSwitching a value/state to its opposite reference value/state. i.e. binary 1 is inverted into a binary 0.

-Logic Function/CircuitOperation that processed input signals into a boolean output. i.e. AND, OR, NOT.
+Logic Function/CircuitOperation that processes input signals into a boolean output. i.e. AND, OR, NOT.

 N-Type TransistorTransistor that outputs the same reference/boolean value as its input.